Exploring Contemporary Crises and Issues through Global Citizenship Education: Between Neutrality and Militarisation

 Disclaimer

 The views, opinions, and perspectives expressed by any speaker, host, facilitator, trainer or participant in IDEA webinars, seminars, events, talks, trainings, workshops, videos or podcasts are solely those of the individual(s) concerned.
-These views do not necessarily reflect the official policy, position, or values of IDEA, its National Council, its members, funders, or partner organisations.
+These views do not necessarily reflect IDEA's official policy, position, or values, its National Council, its members, funders, or partner organisations.
+IDEA provides platforms for dialogue and learning in the spirit of critical engagement, inclusivity, and diversity of thought.
+The hosting or facilitation of any individual, group or event does not constitute endorsement of any specific viewpoint expressed.

 Speakers